2021 Stanley Cup Final

 The 2021 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2020–21 season and the culmination of the 2021 Stanley Cup playoffs.
 The series was between the Montreal Canadiens and the defending Stanley Cup champion Tampa Bay Lightning.
 The Lightning won the best-of-seven series, four games to one, for their second consecutive and the third overall championship in franchise history.
 Tampa Bay had home-ice advantage in the series with the better regular season record.

 Due to the COVID-19 pandemic that both shortened and delayed the start of the regular season, the series began on June 28, 2021, and concluded on July 7, 2021, marking the first time that games in the Stanley Cup Final were held in July.
 The cross-border travel restrictions under the pandemic also forced the league to temporarily realign this season into four divisions with no conferences, putting all seven Canadian teams into one of those divisions.
 Consequently, a divisional-based postseason format was held, featuring intra-divisional matchups in the first two rounds.
-The four divisional playoff champions were then re-seeded by regular season points in the Stanley Cup semifinals, with the winners of the semifinals advancing to the Stanley Cup Final.
+The four divisional playoff champions were then re-seeded by regular season points in the Stanley Cup semifinals, with the winners of the semifinals advancing to the Stanley Cup Final; as such, these were the first playoffs since 1981 played outside the conference format.
 Under a normal playoff format, this Final series matchup would be impossible, as both the Lightning and Canadiens compete in the NHL's Eastern Conference.
-However, under the temporarily realigned divisions and omission of conferences, this scenario became possible.
+However, under the temporarily realigned divisions and total omission of the usual conferences, this scenario became possible.

-This was the first Final since played entirely in the Eastern Time Zone, the first since to feature a Canadian-based team, the first since to end in a team winning the Stanley Cup at home, and the first since to require less than six games.
+This was the first Final since played entirely in the Eastern Time Zone, and first since to feature a Canadian-based team.

-This Final matchup broke the Stanley Cup Final record for highest combined seed between teams, with 26 (Tampa Bay eighth, and Montreal 18th).
+This Final matchup broke the Stanley Cup Final record for highest combined seed between teams, with 26 (Tampa Bay 8th, and Montreal 18th).
 This record was previously held by the 1991 Stanley Cup Final, which had a combined seed of 23.